 As always, the details and links are in the tour schedule here.

 Gordon Lightfoot's Sundown to Get Audiophile Treatment for Record Store Day 2014

-Picture is original Reprise LP, not the new RSD record
+Picture is original Reprise LP cover

 March 5, 2014 — This year's Record Store Day, to be held Saturday, April 19th, will include a limited edition vinyl release of Lightfoot's most popular album, Sundown.
 Record Store Day is a day set aside to celebrate and support the local record store, and many of the record companies sponsor it by releasing special limited edition records.